jakeread/tinynets/README.md

 			if LUT has destination address:
 				send packet to port which minimizes C(hops, buffer) = hops + \lambda*buffer as standard packet
 			else:
-				send packet to all ports
+				send packet to all ports except one from which it was received

 elseif packet is ack flood
     remove packet src. from LUT at that port if it exists